Core-halo scaling relations in self-interacting scalar field dark matter: Scaling relations

 Figure~\ref{fig: m_as} presents the best-fit relation that captures the variation of the slope $B_{\text{size}}$ as a function of the SI parameter, using all positive values of $a_s$ from Table~\ref{tab: table_params}.
-We find the relation $a_s=10^{-75.44}10^{7.06 B_{\text{size}}}$, which exhibits a clear dependence on the SI strength, with repulsive interactions yielding systematically larger core sizes and shallower slopes.
-This indicates that while self-interactions have little impact on the relative mass distribution within the halo, they play a significant role in determining the structural properties of the core through their contribution to the internal pressure balance.
+We find the relation $a_s=10^{-75.44}10^{7.06 B_{\text{size}}}$, which exhibits a clear dependence on the SI strength: for stronger SI, we have larger core sizes and shallower slopes.
+While SI has little impact on the relative mass distribution within the halo, it plays a significant role in determining the structural properties of the core through their contribution to the internal pressure balance.

-In order to study the dynamics of forces acting on the halo at large, we show in Fig. \ref{fig: contributions} the relative contributions of the different energy components, i.e., potential and kinetic energies, as well as the energies related to SI and quantum term, as described in equations ~\eqref{eq:energy_decomposition}.
+In order to study the dynamics of forces acting on the halo at large, we show in Fig. \ref{fig: contributions} the relative contributions of the different energy components, i.e., potential and kinetic energies, as well as the energies related to SI and quantum term, as described in equations~\eqref{eq:energy_decomposition}.
 For this energy decomposition, we numerically evaluate the radial profile of each component by spherically averaging the fields.

 We only display the strongest interactions considered in this subsection along with two additional cases: $a_s=1.32\times 10^{-76}$ cm, $a_s=0.0$ cm, and $a_s=-1.32\times 10^{-78}$ cm, all with $N_{\text{sol}}=20$ and at $t=10\tau_{\text{dyn}}$.
 For each model, we considered five different random seeds as initial position of each soliton.